 Generally speaking, the MacBook Air is a great computer that will last, on average, 5-7 years, depending on the level of usage.
 However, it is possible to get more or less than that lifespan if your usage falls without the ranges discussed and you monitor your system and keep it free from malware.

-This article will discuss the average lifespan of the MacBook Air and how to keep it “healthy” in order to get the most out of your computer for as long as possible.
+In this article, you’ll learn more about the average lifespan of the MacBook Air and how to keep it “healthy” to get the most out of your computer for as long as possible.

 Key Takeaways